AlexanderPinkerton/rainmaker9000/README.md

 # 🌧️ Rainmaker 9000

-**Rainmaker 9000** is a modular, gravity-fed, automatic plant watering system powered by an ESP32 microcontroller with a touchscreen interface.
+**Rainmaker 9000** is a gravity-fed, automatic plant watering system powered by an ESP32 microcontroller with a touchscreen interface.
 It lets you configure and automate watering schedules for 2 independently controlled solenoid valves—no plumbing skills required.

 This project is ideal for makers, tinkerers, and home gardeners who want to combine DIY electronics with smart automation.